Rent growth calculator

 - Confirm whether the rent amount excludes separate fees, utilities, parking, or service charges.

-- For regional pages, verify current official rules before using the result in a dispute or notice response.
+- Verify current official rules before using the result in a dispute or notice response.

 How to read the result